fzi-forschungszentrum-informatik/BEMCom/services/tools/grafana/Readme.md

 ##### Data source configuration

-The datasource is configured by providing the following settings:
+The datasources are configured by providing the following settings:

 - required:
   - `Name` of the datasource inside grafana